 - Advice on skin care and recommendations on products to manage rosacea symptoms

-In complex or resistant cases, we can refer to patients to a dermatologist for a prescription for more specialised medications, vascular laser, or laser or surgical treatment for swelling of the nose.
+In complex or resistant cases of rosacea, we can refer patients to a dermatologist for a prescription for more specialised medications, vascular laser, or laser or surgical treatment for swelling of the nose.